Zymik/post-cat/README.md

 ### Plans
 1. Create services for posting to other platforms like [Discord](https://discord.com/) or [VK](https://vk.com/)
 2. Add support of posts scheduling
-3. Maybe add small frontend writen in Rust with [Yew](https://yew.rs/)
+3. Maybe add small frontend written in Rust with [Yew](https://yew.rs/)

 ### Commands DSL
-While developing telegram bot was implemented Commands DSL.
-Suppose of Commands DSL is parsing argument of bot commands easily.
+While developing telegram bot, Commands DSL was implemented.
+Suppose of Commands DSL is parsing arguments of bot commands easily.
 Now I use it for parsing telegram messages and it can be used for parsing arguments of other platforms messages.

 Format of commands:
 ```scala